 My family and I had a superb day visiting the farm, with a rustic charm, on a cold winters day.
 On arrival the unassuming entrance, down the dusty road, might disguise what lies ahead.

-The kids, all prepared in their wellies, we arrived at 9:40am in time for the first Duck Parade of the day.
-The, approximately 1070 Indian Runner Ducks, with very long necks, do the cutest parade around the historic Manor House, much to the kid’s delight and once they have finished their parade the kids can feed them.
+The kids, all prepared in their wellies, we arrived in time for the first Duck Parade of the day.
+The approximately 1070 Indian Runner Ducks, with very long necks, do the cutest parade around the historic Manor House, much to the kid’s delight and once they have finished their parade the kids can feed them.

 Ducks are a vital part of the Vergenoegd Experience and not only bring much joy and excitement to kids and visitors but are an essential part of the eco-friendly farming process.
 The Ducks assist in the farm’s natural pest-control consuming a surprising number of snails and bugs in the vineyards on their daily patrols.
 They are a big part of why Vergenoegd proudly carries the WWF Biodiversity Certification.

 After the Duck Parade we did a Duck Tour of the nursery and duck pens with Denzel.
 He is wonderfully passionate and has a very important job on the farm managing the nursery.
 He explains the whole process from collecting the eggs, washing them, the incubation process, marking each egg, the hatching process and then looking after the little ducklings.
 So cute!
 It is very fascinating and informative and it was wonderful to learn all about this process on the farm.
 Thanks Denzel, we loved the tour.